bryceandpeas/tumbly/README.md

             -o START,    --start START
                          Post number to start from (offset).

 ***

 - Required -u: ```The tumblr username e.g. 'twitterthecomic' from 'twitterthecomic.tumblr.com'.```
 - Required -n: ```The number of images to download.```
 - Optional -o: ```Offset (what number post to scrape from), the default is 0.```

 ***
-If it is the first time you have used the script, you will be prompted to add your [consumer key and consumer secret](https://www.tumblr.com/docs/en/api/v2), it will not work otherwise.

 _Example_: